GiviMAD/rustpotter/README.md

 The detector supports adding multiple wakewords.

-## The Detection
+### Detection

-A successful Rustpotter detection try to provide you with all relevant information about the detection process so you know how to configure the detector/improve your wakewords to achieve a good operation (no missed detections + no false detections).
+A successful Rustpotter detection provides you with all the relevant information about the detection process so you know how to configure the detector to achieve a good configuration (minimize the number of misses/false detections).

 It looks like this: